marvtdawson/angular-springboot-todo/README.md

 ![](src/assets/java_jouney_series_spring_boot_angular_todo_application.jpeg)

 The Java Journey Series is my learning path to Java mastery.
-It consist of a series of Java applications created using the Java programming language and various tools and frameworks.
+It consist of a series of Java applications created using the Java programming language with various tools and frameworks.

 ## Spring Boot 5 & Angular 6 ToDo Application